 '''

 Here's an example of how to add a LoRa interface

 using the RNode LoRa transceiver.

 [[RNode LoRa Interface]]

 type = RNodeInterface

 Enable interface if you want use it!

 interface_enabled = True

 Serial port for the device

 port = /dev/ttyUSB0

 Set frequency to 867.2 MHz

 frequency = 867200000

 Set LoRa bandwidth to 125 KHz

 bandwidth = 125000

 Set TX power to 7 dBm (5 mW)

 txpower = 7

 Select spreading factor 8.
 Valid

 range is 7 through 12, with 7

 being the fastest and 12 having

 the longest range.

 spreadingfactor = 8

 Select coding rate 5.
 Valid range

 is 5 throough 8, with 5 being the

 fastest, and 8 the longest range.

 codingrate = 5

 You can configure the RNode to send

 out identification on the channel with

 a set interval by configuring the

 following two parameters.

 id_callsign = MYCALL-0

-id interval = 600
+id_interval = 600

 For certain homebrew RNode interfaces

 with low amounts of RAM, using packet

 flow control can be useful.
 By default

 it is disabled.

-flow_control = False
+flow control = False

+It is possible to limit the airtime

+utilisation of an RNode by using the

 '''